 - 1. Check for leaks in the air system. - 2.
 Make certain that the drain valve on the air compressor air tank is closed.
-Refer to Figure 15. - 3.
-If a BrakeAway system is installed on the towed vehicle, make certain that the drain valve on the BreakAway air reservoir is closed. - 4.
+Refer to Figure 21. - 3.
+Make certain that the drain valve on the BreakAway air reservoir is closed.
+Refer to Figure 1. - 4.
 Make certain that a female quick coupler has been installed at the rear of the motorhome a male quick coupler does not have a check valve to prevent air from escaping.